amirzgh/hackathon-sol/README.md

 ### 1. Submit Reviews & Earn SOL

 Users visit coworking spaces and submit reviews based on predefined metrics like noise level, internet speed, and charging socket availability.
 Each review is recorded as a unique Solana transaction, with the review details stored in the transaction memo.
-For this proof of concept, rewards are distributed to a hard-coded wallet address within the application.
-In a future version, we plan to integrate Phantom wallet support for seamless, user-owned transactions.
+Upon submission, the user is immediately rewarded with a fixed amount of SOL via their Phantom wallet.

 ### 2. AI-Powered Workspace Recommendations